-Assessors must keep all records on which an assessment is based such that the entire rating can be recreated for audit based only on those documents.
+The Assessor must keep all records on which an assessment is based, including any specific guidance or approvals given by the National Administrator.
 Data retained for audit must be in a form which facilitates reviews and makes anomalies easily apparent.

-Access to original documents, if available, is highly desirable.
+Access to original documents is preferred if they are available.
 Copies of original documents may be used as evidence as long as the Assessor is satisfied that they are, or can be verified to be, true and complete records of the original documents or files.